V-Sekai/manuals/decisions/20241218-will-o-wisp-proto-avatar.md

   - Provide visual mock-ups to illustrate these interactions.
 - Voice Chat: Enable voice chat to facilitate communication and interaction among new users (code implementation with audio integration).

-Phase 2: Avatar Emergence: The will-o-wisp experience gradually transitions towards avatar customization and personalization.
+Phase 2: Avatar Emergence

+The will-o-wisp experience gradually transitions towards avatar customization and personalization.

 - Proto-Avatar Customization: Introduce basic shape variations for the will-o-wisps (code implementation with visual mock-ups).
 - Chrysalis Chamber: Create a dedicated space where users can experiment with proto-avatar customizations and preview future avatar options (level design and UI/UX design).